 Two interesting points arise from the comparison made in Figure 1.
-First, switching from price flexibility to price coherence has a drawing-in effect, in the following sense.
-The users who purchase the good under price coherence only ( $v \in [\hat{p} - b, p_m - b]$ ) all have lower valuations for the good than the non-users who purchase under price flexibility only ( $v \in [p_d, \hat{p}]$ ).
+First, due to the drawingin effect mentioned after Lemma 3, the users who purchase the good under price coherence only $(v \in [\hat{p} - b, p_m - b])$ all have lower valuations for the good than the non-users who purchase under price flexibility only ($v \in [p_d, \hat{p}]$).
 This stems from the fact that users incorporate the benefit, b, that the platform provides, into their purchase decision, whereas this factor is irrelevant for non-users.
 Thus, our model urges caution against the possible intuition that a price coherence regime simply benefits wealthy consumers, i.e., those with high willingness-to-pay for goods, at the expense of poorer ones.

-Second, despite the apparent contrast, described above, between Proposition 1 and the findings that obtain in a standard, non-platform model, there is a deeper, unifying aspect.
+Second, despite the apparent contrast, described above, between Proposition 1 and the findings that obtain in a standard, non-platform model, there is a deeper, unifying aspect, also alluded to after Lemma 3.
 This is that, in both examples, consumer surplus is greater in the regime with a larger divergence between the valuations, for the good, of the two types of marginal buyers.
-On the one hand, in our model, a shift from price flexibility to price coherence increases this difference from $p_d - (p_m - b)$ to $\hat{p} - (\hat{p} - b)$ .
-On the other hand, in the standard example, a shift to price flexibility from price coherence increases this difference from 0 to $p_m - p_d$ .
+On the one hand, in our model, a shift from price flexibility to price coherence increases this difference from $p_d - (p_m - b)$ to $\hat{p} - (\hat{p} - b)$.
+On the other hand, in the standard example, a shift to price flexibility from price coherence increases this difference from 0 to $p_m - p_d$.

-As we show in the proof of Proposition 1, all of these insights extend to the case where the shares of users and non-users are unequal (i.e., arbitrary $\lambda \in (0, 1)$ ).
+As we show in the proof of Proposition 1, all of these insights extend to the case where the shares of users and non-users are unequal (i.e., arbitrary $\lambda \in (0, 1)$).